Programme Committee Members

 - g.
 Be team players, impartial in their judgement, honest and open to discussion.

-6. At least one (1) member of the EC will be a full member of the PC and contribute to all PC activities.
+5. At least one (1) member of the EC is a full member of the PC and contribute to all PC activities.